The Asymptotic Statistics of Random Covering Surfaces: Introduction

 (see, again, Section \ref{subsec:Overview-of-this} for a more detailed overview).
 Therefore, to prove Theorem \ref{thm:expected-fixed-points-bounded}, it suffices to produce resolutions of the annulus $A$ where we can control which elements are (strongly) boundary reduced, control their Euler characteristics, and count the number of elements with maximal Euler characteristic.
 The design of these resolutions is the second main theme of the paper.

-For any tiled surface $Z$, we describe algorithms to produce finite resolutions of $Z$ with careful control on their properties as above.

-This is the main topic of $\S$\ref{sec:Tiled-surfaces,-core-surfaces-, and random covers}.
-The algorithms we use we call the \emph{boundary reduction algorithm }and \emph{strong boundary reduction algorithm. }Precisely defining the annulus $A$ that should be used as input, as well as its generalization for non-cyclic subgroups $J\leq\Gamma$, and counting the outputs of our algorithms, requires introducing the concept of a \emph{core surface of a subgroup $J\leq\Gamma$. }For example, above, $A$ should be taken to be the core surface of $\langle\gamma\rangle$.
-The theory of core surfaces that we develop here in $\S\S$\ref{subsec:Core-surfaces} is analogous to that of Stallings' core graphs\emph{ }for subgroups of free groups due to Stallings \cite{stallings1983topology}.
-Thus $\S$\ref{sec:Tiled-surfaces,-core-surfaces-, and random covers} has the flavor of combinatorial topology and we hope that the results therein may be of independent interest.
+For any tiled surface $Z$, we describe an algorithm to produce finite resolutions of $Z$ with careful control on their properties as above.
+This is the main topic of $\S$\ref{sec:resolutions}.\emph{ }Precisely defining the annulus $A$ that should be used as input, as well as its generalization for non-cyclic subgroups $J\leq\Gamma$, and counting the outputs of our algorithm, requires introducing the concept of a \emph{core surface of a subgroup $J\leq\Gamma$. }For example, above, $A$ should be taken to be the core surface of $\langle\gamma\rangle$.
+The theory of core surfaces that we develop in a companion paper \cite{MPcore} is analogous to that of Stallings' core graphs\emph{ }for subgroups of free groups due to Stallings \cite{stallings1983topology}, and we hope that the results therein may be of independent interest.